EnterpriseDB/edb-ansible/roles/install_dbserver/README.md

 1. Ansible
 2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install
-3. set_repo for setting the repository on the systems
+3. edb-devops.postgres -> setup_repo role for setting the repository on the systems

 Role Variables
 --------------